resamplr/resamplr-web/README.md

 To build, run `just dev-build`.
 To serve and watch for changes, instead run `just dev-run`.

+### Running without Vagrant
+Because I use a Windows system, I prefer using Vagrant.
+However, if you don't want to use Vagrant and would rather install it yourself, you'll need a few things:

+- Postgresql and it's development libraries
+- Diesel CLI tools
+- Rust Nightly
+- NPM / Node (unfortunately)

 ## Known problems
 - If you run into a problem where NPM won't install stuff, make sure you use the `--no-bin-links` flag when installing on a Windows host.